 "In his second feature, Finnegan twists suburban banality into something altogether horrifying and unnerving...
 Unmistakably cinematic in scope...
-Vivarium impresses with its clarity of vision and originality. - Bradley Warren, The Playlist
+Vivarium impresses with its clarity of vision and originality. - Bradley Warren, The Playlist for." - Tom Bond, One Room With A View

 "A malevolent horror satire that suggests those struggling with millennial anxieties should be careful what they wish